OCA/runbot-addons/runbot_travis2docker/README.rst

 Usage
 =====

-To use this module, you need to know the main functionallity of runbot base and know the main functionallity of travis and .travis.yml file and know the main funcitonallity of oca/maintainer-quality-tools.
+To use this module, you need to know

+1. Main functionality of runbot base.
+2. Main functionality of travis and .travis.yml file.
+3. Main functionality of oca/maintainer-quality-tools project.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot